MillionConcepts/pdr/docs/supported_datasets.md

       - *Note: Many of the spectra products are placeholder tables composed of missing data constants.
 These placeholders are not supported.*
     - HRD raw and processed data
-  - CIRS navigation and housekeeping data
+  - CIRS TSDR spectra and navigation/housekeeping data
   - CIRS reformatted products at the RMS node (calibrated spectra)
   - INMS level 1A products and housekeeping data
   - ISS EDRs, MIDRs, and calibration data